omnedia/ngx-typewriter/README.md

 Starts the typewriter effect.

 - `words`: An array of strings to be typed.
+- `disableLoop`: (optional): If set to true, the last word in the words array will stay.
 - `writeSpeed` (optional): The speed of typing each character in milliseconds.
 Default is 40.
 - `deleteDelay` (optional): The delay before starting to delete the typed word in milliseconds.
 Default is 3500.
 - `writeDelay` (optional): The delay before starting to type the next word after deleting the current word in milliseconds.
 Default is 50.